-We have incurred net losses in each year since our inception, including net losses of \$15.8 million in 2016 and \$32.0 million in 2015.
-As of December 31, 2016 and December 31, 2015 we had an accumulated deficit of \$181.8 million and \$165.5 million, respectively.
-We expect to continue to incur substantial losses for the next several years, and we expect these losses to increase as we continue our development of and seek regulatory approval for, NeoCart and our future product candidates.
+We have incurred net losses in each year since our inception, including net losses of \$26.4 million in 2017 and \$16.2 million in 2016.
+As of December 31, 2017 we had an accumulated deficit of \$208.2 million.
+We expect to continue to incur substantial losses for the next several years, and we expect these losses to increase as we continue our development of and seek regulatory approval for, NeoCart and potentially develop future product candidates.
 In addition, if we receive regulatory approval to market NeoCart or any of our future product candidates, we will incur additional losses as we scale our manufacturing operations and build an internal sales and marketing organization to commercialize any approved products.
 In addition, we expect our expenditures to increase as we add infrastructure and personnel to support our expanding operations in connection with the commercialization of NeoCart, if approved.
 We anticipate that our net losses and accumulated deficit for the next several years will be significant as we conduct our planned operations.

-Because of the numerous risks and uncertainties associated with regenerative medicine product development, we are unable to accurately predict the timing or amount of the development and clinical expenses or when, or if we will be able to achieve, or maintain, profitability.
-In addition, our expenses could increase if we are required by the FDA or comparable foreign regulatory authorities to perform preclinical or clinical studies or trials in addition to those currently expected, or if there are any delays in completing the technology transfer and manufacturing location transition of our NeoCart raw material manufacturing process or completing our clinical trials or the development of NeoCart or our future product candidates.
+Given our current development plans, we anticipate that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operations into the fourth quarter of 2018.
+Accordingly, these factors, among others, raise substantial doubt about our ability to continue as a going concern.
+Because of the numerous risks and uncertainties associated with the development and commercialization of cell therapies, we are unable to accurately predict the timing or amount of the development and clinical expenses or when, or if we will be able to achieve, or maintain, profitability.
+In addition, our expenses could increase if we are required by the FDA or comparable foreign regulatory authorities to perform preclinical or clinical studies or trials in addition to those currently expected, or if there are any delays in completing the technology transfer and manufacturing location transition of our NeoCart raw material manufacturing process or completing our clinical trials or the development and commercialization of NeoCart or our future product candidates.
 The amount of our future net losses will depend, in part, on the amount and timing of our expenses, our ability to generate revenue and our ability to raise additional capital.
 These net losses have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.